iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 ### Filtering principles

+**Core rules at Firewall approach**

+In all cases, the regional firewall is enforcing core security rules, like filtering trffic between spokes, WAN (other regions and on-prem), and internets.

+Pay special attention to inbound and outbound internet.

+**Control at destination approach**

-Traffic filtering is applied at the destination (on FW or NSG) when necessary.
-Traffic is not filtered at the source unless absolutely necessary (like opening flows to internet destinations).
+Besides core / foundational rules, like internet outbound, I recommend approach where general traffic filtering is applied at the destination (on FW or NSG) as inbound rules, not at the source (unless absolutely necessary) as outbound rules.

-This approach allows a single control point without spreading security between sources and destinations.
+By doing this you will get a single control point without need to open flows twice: at sources and at destinations.

-### Firewalls
+### Firewall configuration

 For spokes in Native security mode: